JuntingHe/dsci_532_group_04/docs/proposal.md

-To address this challenge, we propose building a data visualization app that allows the public to visually explore a dataset of life expectancy together with variables including immunization factors, mortality factors, economic factors, social factors, and other health related factors.
-Our app will show the trend of the life expectancy over a period of year, and the influence of each contributing factors.
+To address this challenge, we propose building a data visualization app that allows the public to visually explore a dataset of life expectancy together with variables including immunization factors, mortality factors, economic factors, social factors, and other health-related factors.
+Our app will show the trend of life expectancy over years, and the influence of each contributing factor.
 Not only that, users are allowed to explore different aspects of this data by slicing and dicing on different variables to compare factors that contribute to absence.

 ## Section 2: Description of the data

-The dataset we will be visualizing consists of 2938 observations for 193 countries from year 2000 - 2015, which represent immunization related factors (`Hepatitis B`, `Polio` and `Diphtheria`), mortality factors (`Adult Mortality` and `Infant Death`), economical factors (`Status`, `Total Expenditure` and `GDP`) and social factors (`Population` and `Schooling`) that contribute to the life expectancy of a country in a given year.
-We will draw a visualization map that shows how each factors influence the life expectancy of the country’s population and hopefully could provide some insights to policymakers.
+The dataset we will be visualizing consists of 2938 observations for 193 countries from the year 2000 - 2015, which represent immunization related factors (`Hepatitis B`, `Polio` and `Diphtheria`), mortality factors (`Adult Mortality` and `Infant Death`), economical factors (`Status`, `Total Expenditure` and `GDP`) and social factors (`Population` and `Schooling`) that contribute to the life expectancy of a country in a given year.
+We will draw a visualization map that shows how each factor influence the life expectancy of the country’s population and hopefully could provide some insights to policymakers.

 ## Section 3: Usage scenarios

-Angie is a manager of a newly formed special division in United Nations, responsible for tracking life expectancy across the world, advising policymakers who are responsible for making decisions about administrative and financial aides and creating public awareness about life expectancy in developing countries and its contribution factors.
+Angie is a manager of a newly formed special division in the United Nations, responsible for tracking life expectancy across the world, advising policymakers who are responsible for making decisions about administrative and financial aides and creating public awareness about life expectancy in developing countries and its contributing factors.
-Angie and most of her team members are very passionate about how to improve quality of life around the world and dedicated good part of their life to help people living in questionable conditions.
+Angie and most of her team members are very passionate about how to improve the quality of life around the world and dedicated a good part of their life to help people living in questionable conditions.

-As part of the first milestone, Angie wants to have a dashboard for tracking average life expectancy which can be used by her team, the policy makers in UN and general public to understand how life expectancy has changed over time and the factors affecting it.
-Based on this dashboard, Angie’s team will report how life expectancy has changed over time in every corner of the world and whether the steps taken by UN in last 15 years are making a difference.
+As part of the first milestone, Angie wants to have a dashboard for tracking average life expectancy which can be used by her team, the policymakers in the UN, and the general public to understand how life expectancy has changed over time and the factors affecting it.
+Based on this dashboard, Angie’s team will report how life expectancy has changed over time in every corner of the world and whether the steps taken by the UN in the last 15 years are making a difference.

-Angie’s team reached out to the data scientists team of MDS DSCI 532 group 4 to build the initial version of the dashboard using publicly available data from last 15 years.
-Angie is hoping that the users should be able to filter the dashboard based on year, multiple continents and countries.
-The dashboard should clearly communicate the key performance indicators and other indicators to the audience in a visible way.
-Additionally, the users should be able to visualize the trend of life expectancy by year based on continent, country and status on the dashboard.
+Angie’s team reached out to the data scientists team of MDS DSCI 532 group 4 to build the initial version of the dashboard using publicly available data from the last 15 years.
+Angie is hoping that the users should be able to filter the dashboard based on year, multiple continents, and countries.
+The dashboard should communicate the key performance indicators and other indicators to the audience in a visible way.
+Additionally, the users should be able to visualize the trend of life expectancy by year based on the continent, country, and status on the dashboard.
 The dashboard should enable users to perform multi-dimensional analysis to understand factors affecting life expectancy.